YogeshBatam/fresherbatch-March2022/README.txt

-README one change for css
+README one change for css .and js

 This is all about the html git assignments